Mo0rBy/nvim_config/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep) (a better `grep` command)
 - [sdkman](https://sdkman.io/) (helps to install and organize SDK's (JDK's, Maven, Gradle, etc))
 - [pyenv](https://github.com/pyenv/pyenv) (tool that helps to manage multiple python versions)
+- [lazygit](https://github.com/jesseduffield/lazygit) (a git terminal GUI, I use this as well as vanilla git commands.
+This can be really handy for rebasing.)

 ## Neovim